look-itsaxiom/PT-Demo/docs/Project.md

 - Standardized all stat range dashes to a single hyphen-minus '-' for consistency and human readability in GDD/GamePillarDetails.md.
 - Converted all formulas in the Stat Calculation System and Core Stat Formulas sections to fenced code blocks for improved markdown preview.
 - These changes improve clarity and preview display for all team members and future contributors.

+## [2025-05-09] Exploration Pillar Implementation Progress
+- RoomType classes scaffolded as [GlobalClass]es in Scripts/Exploration/LocationRooms/.
+- AssociatedLocation property removed from all RoomType classes and LocationRoomSkeleton to prevent circular reference errors in Godot.
+- Documentation and codebase are now aligned on this structure.
+See dev and doc standup for details.

 ## Standup Ritual Expectations